Nirmal Purja

-Nirmal Purja (known as Nims or Nimsdai) MBE (निर्मल पुर्जा; born 25 July 1983) is a Nepal-born naturalised British mountaineer and a holder of multiple mountaineering world records.
+Nirmal Purja (known as Nims or Nimsdai) MBE (निर्मल पुर्जा; born 25 July 1983) is a Nepalese mountaineer.
 Prior to taking on a career in mountaineering, he served in the British Army with the Brigade of Gurkhas followed by the Special Boat Service (SBS), the special forces unit of the Royal Navy.

-Purja is notable for having climbed all 14 eight-thousanders (peaks above 8,000 m) in a record time of six months and six days with the aid of bottled oxygen.
-He was also the first to reach the summits of Mount Everest, Lhotse and Makalu within 48 hours.
-In 2021, Purja, along with a team of nine other Nepalese mountaineers, completed the first-ever winter ascent of K2.
+Purja is notable for having climbed all 14 eight-thousanders (peaks above 8,000 m) in a time of six months and six days with the aid of bottled oxygen between April and October 2019.
+This was a record at the time of climbing, although it was broken in 2023 by Kristin Harila and Tenjen Sherpa, who summitted all 14 eight-thousanders in 92 days.
+Purja was the first person to reach the summits of Mount Everest, Lhotse and Makalu within 48 hours.
+In 2021, Purja, along with a team of nine other Nepalese climbers, completed the first winter ascent of K2.

 Early life

-Nirmal ("Nims") Purja was born in July 1983 in Dana, a small village in Nepal's Myagdi district near Dhaulagiri, at 1,600 m above sea level.
+Nirmal ("Nims") Purja was born in July 1983 in Dana, a small village in Nepal's Myagdi District near Dhaulagiri, at 1,600 m above sea level.
 At age 4, his family moved lower down to the Chitwan District near Kathmandu.
 His father was a Gurkha soldier and his mother was from a farming background.
 Being from two different Nepalese castes, their marriage was frowned upon and they were cut off financially and socially from their respective families.
-Purja told National Geographic, "We came from a really poor family", and "As a kid, I remember I didn’t even have flip-flops".
+Purja told National Geographic, "We came from a really poor family", and "As a kid, I remember I didn't even have flip-flops".

 His three much older brothers became Gurkha soldiers and they funded Purja to attend an English-speaking boarding school.
 During his schooling, Purja became proficient in kick-boxing.
+He later attended Loughborough University (England), where he received a postgraduate diploma in security management.